macanneul/Safe2Play/README.md

 # Safe2Play

-This is my sandpit where I try things out with all things new.
+This is my sandpit, where I try things out.